Fillability obstructions for high-dimensional confoliations: Confoliations in high dimensions

-A natural question is then that of finding a characterization, or at least a reasonable sufficient assumption, for the presence of a $J_U$ as in the second part of \Cref{lem:from_sympl_to_alm_cplx}, i.e.\ .
-The following is for instance (almost trivially) a sufficient condition: \begin{lemma} Let $\xi$ be a hyperplane field on $M$ and $\mu$ be a non-degenerate alternating two-form on $\xi$.
+A natural question is then that of finding a characterization, or at least a reasonable sufficient assumption, for the presence of a $J_U$ as in the second part of \Cref{lem:from_sympl_to_alm_cplx}, i.e. an almost complex structure in a neighborhood of the set of discontinuity points of $\rk \mathcal{K}_\xi$ tamed by $\CpS_{\xi}$.
+The following is, for instance, (almost trivially) a sufficient condition: \begin{lemma} Let $\xi$ be a hyperplane field on $M$ and $\mu$ be a non-degenerate alternating two-form on $\xi$.
 Consider also a point $p\in M$ of discontinuity for the function $\rk(\cK_\xi)$.
 Assume that there is a neighborhood $U$ of $p$ and a splitting $\xi= E_1\oplus\ldots\oplus E_N$, where the $E_i$'s are \emph{constant-rank} distributions over $U$ equipped with conformal symplectic structures $\CS_{i}$ such that: \begin{itemize} \item[-] the $E_i$'s are pairwise $\CpS_\xi$- and $\mu$-orthogonal; \item[-] for every $q\in U$, $(\cK_\xi)_q$ is sum of some of the $(E_i)_q$'s; \item[-] if $p_n \to p$ in $M$ and $(E_i)_{p_n}$ is not a subspace of $(\cK_\xi)_{p_n}$, then $\CpS_\xi\vert_{(E_i)_{p_n}}$ converges to $(\CS_i)_p$ on $(E_i)_p$; \item[-] $\mu$ is symplectically compatible with $\CS_i$ on the $E_i$'s. \end{itemize} Then, there is a complex structure $J_U$ on $\xi\vert_U$ tamed by $\CpS_\xi\vert_U$, i.e.\ $\xi\vert_U$ is a confoliation, and tamed by $\mu$. \end{lemma}

 \begin{remark} The characteristic distribution $\cK_\xi$ is ``closed'', in the sense that if $p_n \to p$ in $M$ and $v_n\in (\cK_\xi)_{p_n}$ is of norm $1$, then the sequence of the $v_n$'s has an accumulation point that (is a vector over $p$ and) lies inside $(\cK_\xi)_{p}$.
 The splitting assumption above is morally just an additional control on how this accumulation behavior occurs at discontinuity points of $\rk \cK_\xi$.
 In particular, \Cref{item:CS_on_Ei} implies that, even if for any defining one-form $\alpha$ for $\xi$ the differential $\d\alpha\vert_{(E_i)_{p_n}}$ goes to $0$, whenever $(E_i)_p\subset \cK_\xi$ then $\d\alpha\vert_{(E_i)_{p_n}}$ has a well-defined limit as a conformal symplectic structure, i.e.\ there is a sequence of constants $c_n>0$ such that $c_n\d\alpha\vert_{(E_i)_{p_n}}$ converges to a well defined alternating two-form on $(E_i)_p$. \end{remark}